 In my last semester at Ohio State, I didn’t get to spend the time I would have liked to enjoy my university.
 I will love Ohio State until my little buckeye heart stops beating.
 I wanted to spend my last semester enjoying the school, my friends, and my new title as Miss Franklin County.

 Instead, my last semester was spent wasting emotional energy on people who did not deserve it, on classes that I was frustrated with, with the scramble of balancing my mental health, projects, and two jobs.
 It felt like I was wasting my last six months has a Buckeye.
-Almost a year later, and I still feel like I wasted my last semester of school.
-I wish I could offer a summery resolve to the winter that hit me harder than any other, but the last half of 2018 was one of the most trying periods of my life.
+To this day, I still feel like I wasted my last semester of school.

 I remember saying (out loud) that I wanted to have hope in the future, and I wanted to have faith that this too would end, but that for the first time in my life I didn’t feel a drop of hope anymore.
 I had no belief in the light at the end.
 I had no belief that I would ever dig myself out of this hole that I fell into.
 For the first time in my life, I felt truly helpless.